Tell your story! How-to for authors

 This means that our stories are not journalistic articles, academic papers or company pitches, but rather stories about the authors' - about your - individual experiences.
 And the focus is on your personal perspectives, insights, and feelings.

-At the moment, we have six of these focus topics.
+At the moment, we have six focus topics.
 We invite you to share anything related to these themes based on your personal experience.

-Environment: Recycling, pollution, climate change, environmental justice and policy
+- Environment: pollution, climate change, environmental justice and policy

 Format and Structure